Tracing the simulated high-redshift circum-galactic medium with Lyman alpha emission: Results

 Strong time variations in the intrinsic \lya luminosity of the inner CGM (third row, left column) are seen at high redshift ($z>5$), but subsequently variations are fairly modest, with the exception of a strong feature at $z \sim 3.6$.
 From visual inspection this appears to be caused by dense star-forming ISM gas briefly moving outside of $0.2 \, R_{\mathrm{vir}}$ during a satellite merger.
 Considering also the outer CGM, the temporal variations in intrinsic \lya luminosity are modest at later times, particularly when compared to the mass in neutral hydrogen.

 The bottom row of Fig.~\ref{cgm_origin} shows the last CGM component that \lya photons interacted with before escaping the halo.
 The total escaping \lya luminosity that traces the CGM varies only modestly in time.
 Short term fluctuations of about a factor two are apparent, but are partly driven by the Poisson noise in the finite distribution of \lya photons used to perform Monte Carlo radiative transfer.
 We conclude that temporal variations are not a dominant leading-order effect for \lya emission from the CGM in our simulation, at least when averaged over all angles.
-This has the implication that high-redshift galaxies should generally be surrounded by a diffuse \lya halo, irrespective of the brightness of the central \lya component (which does vary strongly in time, Blaizot et al., in preparation).
+This has the implication that high-redshift galaxies should generally be surrounded by a diffuse \lya halo, irrespective of the brightness of the central \lya component (which does vary strongly in time, Blaizot et al., in preparation), or even if there is no central emission component (i.e. net \lya absorption against the continuum).